Raraph84/Better-Voicemeeter-GUI-App/README.md

 npm run package
 ```

+## Roadmap

+- Refactor frontend with ReactJS
+- Add names to outputs and allow changing names directly in the app.
+- Ability to show/hide inputs/outputs.
+- Ability to link inputs/outputs to Windows volume.

 ## Contributions

 Contributions are welcome!
 If you would like to contribute, please create a pull request.